rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/turtlebot-navigation-simulation.md

 3. Install **catkin-tools** package on the device.
 4. Install Google Chrome web browser on a computer.
 5. Familiarity with tools like git, UNIX/LINUX command terminal.
+6. ***Optional***: If you want to run your applications with Gazebo on rapyuta.io in future, it is recommended that you understand ROS launch system concepts and ROS navigation stack structure.
+It will help you understand the usage better.

 ## Difficulty
 Intermediate